natocool2/Easynet-Pro-KB/README.md

 As of March 2025, we have completed:
 - 4 of 8 main sections (50%): Business Intelligence, Projects and Investment, Legal Support, and Marketing and Communication
-- Started development of the Technological Development section with 6 of 16 documents completed
+- Made significant progress on the Technological Development section with 7 of 16 documents completed
-- 29 of 69 planned detailed documents (42.0%)
+- 30 of 69 planned detailed documents (43.5%)

 The project is progressing on schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.